StatisticalRethinkingJulia/StatisticalRethinking.jl/README.md

 Scripts using Turing, Mamba or CmdStan need to import those, see the examples in `scripts/02`.

 In the `src` directory is a file scriptentry.jl which defines an object `script_dict` which is used to control the generation of documentation, notebooks and .jl scripts in chapters and testing of the notebooks.
-Output of CmdStan and Mamba scripts is automatically inserted in the documentation.
+Output from CmdStan scripts are automatically inserted in the documentation.
 For Turing scripts this needs to be done manually by executing the notebook, exporting the results as .md files (and .svg files if graphics are generated) and copy these to `docs/src/nn`, where nn is the chapter.
 See `?ScriptEntry` or enter e.g. `script_dict["02"]` in the REPL.
+The same is true for Mamba scripts.

 ## Acknowledgements